jlusPrivat/SimpleHOTP/README.md

 of messages with a length of up to (2^64)-1 Bits

 ## Usage
+These usage guides are for those, who seek more direct ways to use this library.
+For more and simpler information on the usage, please check out the examples!
 ### SHA1 Hash generation
 In this example we want to generate the SHA1 for the message `Natural Water is only natural, because it is pure.`.